An Incident in the Rebellion of 1745

-An Incident in the Rebellion of 1745 is an oil painting, by the Anglo-Swiss artist David Morier (c.
-1705–1770).
-It is part of the art collection of the British royal family.
-It depicts a scene during the 1746 Battle of Culloden, in which a group of Jacobite Scottish Highland soldiers charge a group of soldiers of the government army of Great Britain.
+An Incident in the Rebellion of 1745 is an oil painting painted by Swiss-born artist David Morier sometime between 1746 and 1765.
+It is currently part of the art collection of the British royal family.
+The painting depicts a scene during the 1746 Battle of Culloden, in which a group of Jacobite Army troops charge against a line of British government soldiers.

 Background

 The Battle of Culloden was the last battle of the Jacobite rising of 1745.
-This rising was an attempt by Charles Edward Stuart to remove King George II from the British throne, and replace him with his father, James Francis Edward Stuart.
+This rising was an attempt by Charles Edward Stuart to overthrow George II of the House of Hanover, and replace him with his father, James Francis Edward Stuart of the House of Stuart.
 The battle was fought on 16 April 1746, on Drummossie Moor near Inverness in the Scottish Highlands.
-The Jacobite army was commanded by Charles Stuart and the British government army commanded by Prince William, Duke of Cumberland, the son of George II.
-The battle lasted around an hour and resulted in a bloody defeat of the Jacobites.
+The Jacobite Army was commanded by Charles Stuart and the government army led by Prince William, Duke of Cumberland, the son of George II.
+The battle lasted around an hour and resulted in a decisive defeat for the Jacobites.

 Painting

 Swiss-born artist David Morier began working for the Duke of Cumberland in 1747, and continued to receive payments from him until 1767.
 At an unknown date before 1765 he completed An Incident in the Rebellion of 1745.
-The painting is thought to be one of a set of four he painted for Cumberland that depict battle scenes.
+The painting is thought to be one of a set of four, similar-sized paintings of battle scenes that Morier painted for Cumberland in the 1750's or 1760's.

 Morier may have been present at the Battle of Culloden.
 Many sources state he used Jacobite prisoners as models, but this is disputed, and claimed to be a legend that arose in the 19th century.

+The painting is unusual for the time in its close-up portrayal of violent hand-to-hand combat between two groups of ordinary soldiers.
+Battle paintings of the era typically focused on the commanding general, with a broad view of the battle taking place in the distant background.
+Morier produced another painting of the Battle of Culloden that is of this type, Portrait of the Duke of Cumberland at Culloden.
+This is owned by National Museums Scotland and now hangs in the National War Museum in Edinburgh Castle.